Le Pen, Macron trade jabs in election debate

 (CNN)Far-right nationalist Marine Le Pen and independent centrist Emmanuel Macron came out swinging from the start of Wednesday's only televised head-to-head debate of the presidential election.

-Le Pen immediately blasted Macron as a cold banker who would worsen unemployment and allow large industry and finance to plunder the economy.
+Le Pen immediately blasted Macron as a cold banker who would worsen unemployment levels and allow the finance sector to plunder the economy.
 She called herself the "candidate of the people, of the France we love. "

 Macron shot back that Le Pen lacked finesse and, for many years, has profited on the anger of the French people and promoted the "spirit of defeatism."